 Basic Skills Profiles – Reports include percentage of new students evaluated for placement, retest results, percentage and profile of students requiring remediation, demographic data, number of graduates who came through Basic Skills courses, course completion rates and grade distributions.

-Community Needs Assessments – annual study which summarizes demographic, labor market, enrollment, and educational trend data as they relate to Brookdale, as well as collecting primary source data from a specified population.
+Community Needs Assessments – Studies summarizing demographic, labor market, enrollment, and educational trend data as they relate to Brookdale, as well as collecting primary source data from a specified population.
 Intended to inform and guide institutional planning, decision making, policy formation, goal definition, and action.

 Data Books – The Faculty Data Books contain Spring and Fall term grades by course; enrollment by program of study; enrollment by course and course prefix; graduates and graduation rates, and retention of first-time, full-time students by major.

-Enrollment Reports – Enrollment reports provide official tenth day enrollment information by full/part-time status, degree/nondegree, gender, race/ethnicity, transfer and career programs, and first-time / returning status.
-An Executive Summary is produced for the two long terms; whereas only the data tables are provided for the shorter semesters.
+Enrollment Tables & Reports – Enrollment reports provide official tenth day enrollment information by full/part-time status, degree/nondegree, gender, race/ethnicity, transfer and career programs, and first-time / returning status.

-MSCHE Institutional Profiles – report to the Middle States Commission on Higher Education that includes Educational and General Expenditure data, future significant developments, enrollment at the Higher Education Centers and other instructional sites, number of programs that can be completed at least 50% via distance education courses, number of programs that be completed at least 50% at each Higher Education Center; faculty and student headcount, graduation rates, and fiscal year noncredit enrollment.
+MSCHE Institutional Profiles – Report submitted to the Middle States Commission on Higher Education that include Educational and General Expenditure data, future significant developments, enrollment at the Higher Education Centers and other instructional sites, number of programs that can be completed at least 50% via distance education courses, number of programs that be completed at least 50% at each Higher Education Center; faculty and student headcount, graduation rates, and fiscal year noncredit enrollment.

-NJCHE Institutional Profiles – comprehensive annual report that describes important indicators such as student outcomes (e.g., graduation & transfer rates), number of students served (both noncredit and credit), and major capital projects.
-Submission of this report to the New Jersey Commission on Higher Education and to Brookdale’s Board of Trustees fulfills the 1994 Higher Education Restructuring Act mandate to “prepare and make available to the public an annual report on the condition of the institution.”
+NJ OSHE Institutional Profiles – A comprehensive annual report that describes important indicators such as student outcomes (e.g., graduation & transfer rates), number of students served (both noncredit and credit), and major capital projects.
+Submission of this report to the New Jersey Office of the Secretary of Higher Education and to Brookdale’s Board of Trustees fulfills the 1994 Higher Education Restructuring Act mandate to “prepare and make available to the public an annual report on the condition of the institution.”

-**If you are a Brookdale faculty or staff member who would like access to these and other reports produced by Planning, Assessment and Research, please contact us at ext.
-2749
+**If you are a Brookdale faculty or staff member who would like access to these and other reports produced by Planning & Institutional Effectiveness, please contact us at ext.
+2259.